ARTICLE CATEGORIES

 • Neurological damage via occupational exposure.
 (19)

-This last point was confirmed in 2014 when a study was published that presented the first case with comprehensive and unequivocal data demonstrating significantly elevated brain aluminum content in a man who was occupationally exposed to aluminum dust for several years.
+This last point was confirmed in 2014 when a study was published that presented significantly elevated brain aluminum content in a man who was occupationally exposed to aluminum dust for several years.
 (19)

-Even the United States Agency for Toxic Substances and Disease Registry concedes that “Some studies show that people exposed to high levels of aluminum may develop Alzheimer’s disease.”
-(16)
+Even the United States Agency for Toxic Substances and Disease Registry acknowledges that some studies show people exposed to high levels of aluminum may develop Alzheimer’s disease, while also stating that the connection remains uncertain.
+(15)

 The question remains.
 At what levels?